Chapter 1

 Florence Magnin Braughn

-I read it once and then again, each pass making the letters wobble until the stone blurred and her signature at the bottom began to swim, as if it wanted off the surface.
+I read it once and then again, each pass making her signature at the bottom begin to swim, as if it wanted off the surface.
 My mind hit a bad stretch of road.

 How could she do this to me?